Benj1kus/aidungeon/README.md

 - Expandable L-system grammar for branching dungeon graphs.
 - Configurable mapping from grammar symbols to gameplay concepts.
 - Prompt-driven narrative generation powered by an Ollama-compatible endpoint (local or remote).
+- Per-room grammars for loot and monsters, each described on demand by the same narrator pipeline.
 - Simple CLI to inspect the generated dungeon as JSON or a quick ASCII overview.

 ## Quick Start